SideSlide - Tour

 • Lock Size/Position: Choose this option to prevent unintentional adjustments to the workspace's position and size.
 This option is especially useful when undocking the workspace with touch while working in tablet mode.
 The workspace will automatically unlock when altering the screen resolution or when the screen switches between horizontal and vertical orientations.

-• Suspend Auto-Collapse: Select this option when adding a bunch of shortcuts to the workspace (by dragging from the Desktop or an Explorer window) to prevent the workspace from tucking away/collapsing.
+• Suspend Auto-Collapse: Use this option when adding multiple shortcuts to the workspace (by dragging from the Desktop or an Explorer window) to keep the workspace from collapsing.

-• Keyboard navigation: Use [Alt]+[Space] to show this menu, [F11] to maximize/restore the workspace and Esc to tuck it away.
+• Keyboard navigation: Use [Alt]+[Space] to show this menu, [Alt]+Arrow to dock the workspace, [F11] to maximize/restore the workspace and Esc to tuck it away.

 The screenshot below depicts the workspace in its typical "working mode," revealing only a slim segment of SideSlide's docking bar:

-• When Normal or Small are selected, use Relative Position (Settings → Dock → Relative Position) to choose the position of the docking bar in relation to the workspace.
+• When Normal, Small, or Tab is selected, use the Relative Position setting (Settings → Dock → Relative Position) to choose the docking bar's position relative to the workspace.

-• Other options within [Settings → Dock] can used to change the bar's color, make it completely invisible (when 'Large' is selected), set it to quickly flash for a couple of times when it tucks away and more.
+• Other options within [Settings → Dock] can used to change the bar's color, make it completely invisible, set it to quickly flash for a couple of times when it tucks away and more.

 • The workspace springs into action as soon as the mouse is moved to the edge of the screen it is tucked in and is kept in the same position for half a second.